makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 tags: [HomeLab ,Networking ,OpenVPN ,FreshTomato]
 categories: [HomeLab ,Networking ,OpenVPN ,FreshTomato]
 ---
 This post describe how to setup OpenVPN server on Freshtomato.
 There are so many versions, that new commers may feel overwhelmed, and there are plenty traps during configuration.
-I'm not an expert by any means in those areas, using this in my homelab and actually this is the sole purpose of the overall usecase, that someone can make use of second hand 25$ cpu ARMv7 based router, and setup an OpenVPN on top of it to get access to the homelab, when roaming, or expose it's LAN resources towards the oher FreshTomato based OpenVPN client or mobile devices etc.<br>
+I'm not an expert by any means in those areas, using this in my homelab and actually this is the sole purpose of the overall usecase, that someone can make use of second hand 25$ cpu ARMv7 based router, and setup an OpenVPN on top of it to get access to the homelab, when roaming, or expose it's LAN resources towards the oher FreshTomato based OpenVPN client or mobile devices etc.

 ## Prerequisites

 + FreshTomato VPN compatible device, version [2022.3](https://freshtomato.org/downloads/freshtomato-arm/2022/2022.3/K26ARM/)
 + Worth to mention that devices behind the tunnel should be in different subnets, otherwise there may be routing issues with the regular configuration.
 Here the 172.16.88.0 subnet is being used for the LAN bridge on the device playing OpenVPN server role
 + Time should be in sync for the OpenVPN server and clients (make use of NTP)

 ## Background

 At lot is going on in security area.
 It seems that this blog post will be obsolete soon, never the less at least for home lab usecase it may bring some value, apart from being educational.

 0. Some says that after succesfull configuration of the OpenVPN Server/Client reboot the device, in order to get rid of TLS authentication issue.
 Based on my experience, this was not necessary as the tunnel was established immediatelly after the puzzles has been composed into the overall picture.
 From the other hand, I've been experiencing TLS authentication issues, when the PassPhrases has been set for CA and Server certificate.

 1. Upgrade all your FreshTomato servers and clients with the same software release, and clear the NVRAM, before performing the setup.
 I can not guarantee that the configuration mentioned here will work with other versions of the OpenVPN than the one mentioned here.
 It's so dynamic and there is plenty of depreciation of features or parameters betwen versions.

 2. Some says that backward compatibility of the certs left much to be desired.
 That's why in your lab usecase it's much easier to have them regenerated than deep dive with troubleshooting.
 It turned out that EasyRSA 3.1.0 serves the OpenVPN 2.5.6 very well as it goes for the certificates.
 If it does not then you may experience TLS handshake errors, or incorrect certificates configurations.

 3. Routers which are short with NVRAM, are not a limitation, you can make use of JFFS or other mounted storage on your router to store them.
 Typically devices with 32KB of NVRAM may encounter this issue, as certificates can consume 14KB of space.
 This means you can still make use of RT-N16U if you have one somewhere in your wardrobe.

 4. It looks that SHA1 has been cracked since early 2019, this is one of the reasons here within FreshTomato SHA256/SHA512 has been used.
 Mikrotik with RouterOS 7 also gives that option.
 It seems that FreshTomato is using SHA1 to hash the passwords for the openVPN usernames.

 5. TCP tunnels requires MTU settings, UDP tunnels can make use of mssfix option.
 Small amount of fragmentations should increase the overall thorughput of the tunnel.
 Within this configuration mssfix is not being used.

 6. CBC ciphers are more legacy than GCM, CHACHA brings optimizations for ARM based devices

 7. Start with some reading first.
 It will make your life much easier.

 + OpenVPN [wiki](https://community.openvpn.net/openvpn/wiki/GettingStartedwithOVPN) - Getting Started with OVPN
 + OpenVPN [wiki](https://openvpn.net/community-resources/how-to/#pki) - definitelly worth reading
 + OpenVPN [bridging and routing](https://community.openvpn.net/openvpn/wiki/BridgingAndRouting#Usingrouting)